library(tidyverse)5 Diagnosing data visually

 main = "ECDF of X") #Main title for the graph

-Click to see how to make a cumulative frequency plot if data is in histogram/frequency format
+Click to see how to make a cumulative frequency plot if data are in count format

 Now we can see we have out cumulative sums.
 Let’s plot these.
 NOTE that this method will not have the x variables match the dataset you started with, it will only plot the curve based on the number of values given.